Pushing What's Possible

 Senior Managing Director, Head of Distribution

 Jake Tuzza is a senior managing director and head of distribution at Voya Investment Management.
 In this role, he is responsible for distribution of Voya’s investment solutions to institutions, including consultants, insurance companies, pensions, endowments and foundations, as well as to intermediaries, including our Private Wealth and Advisory Channels, DCIO, Professional Buyers, and Sub-advisory clients.
 In addition, Jake is responsible for overseeing our global distribution direct and channel management businesses.
 Jake also serves as president of Voya Investments Distributor, LLC and is responsible for the oversight of the firm’s registered representatives.
 Jake is a member of the firm’s enterprise leadership team, management committee, and financial enterprise leadership team.
 Previously at Voya, Jake served as head of intermediary distribution, responsible for the distribution of Voya’s investment solutions, including mutual funds, SMAs, closed-end funds, and sub-advisory services.
 Prior to that at Voya, Jake served as head of business development and was also responsible for the firm’s structured fund business.
 Prior to joining Voya, he was an equity analyst for a hedge fund and worked at the institutional fixed income trading desk at Merrill Lynch.
 Jake earned an MBA from LaSalle University and a BS from Philadelphia University.
-Jake holds a Certified Investment Management Analyst® certification as well as FINRA Series 7, 24, 51 and 66 licenses.
+Jake holds a Certified Investment Management Analyst® certification as well as FINRA Series 7, 24, 51 and 66 registrations.
 He is a member of both the Investment and Wealth Institute and the board of governors for the Money Management Institute.

 Chief Financial Officer, Voya Investment Management